Riebart/scorecard/README.md

 ### API Gateway

+All API resources and methods permit a request origin of `*` as this exposes an API and thus should be callable from any HTML interface.
 The API has the following structure:

 - POST @ `/flag`
   - JSON body input